 Certificates can ONLY be sent via facsimile or email to the following places.
 PLEASE NOTE THESE CONTACTS HAVE RECENTLY CHANGED, SO UPDATE YOUR RECORDS ACCORDINGLY.
 Please make sure to include in the subject the name of your property and address to ensure proper processing.
 We ask that you allow for 24-48 hours processing once your certificate is received.
 If you have any questions, please contact our main office at 630-985-2500.
 If you are calling during non-business hours, please leave a message at voicemail box 6611.

 Fax: (888) 958-7890

 Effective June 1, 2002, the Illinois Condominium Property Act was amended to stipulate unit owners must carry insurance covering his or her personal property and include third party liability protection.
-Further, it is advised that the Association be listed as Additional Insured or Certificate Holder to insure the Association of proper notice if the unit owner’s policy were to go out of force.
-There should be no additional charge in premium for the unit owners to add the Association as Additional Insured or Certificate Holder.
+Further, it is advised that the Association be listed as Additional Party of Interest or Certificate Holder to insure the Association of proper notice if the unit owner’s policy were to go out of force.
+There should be no additional charge in premium for the unit owners to add the Association as Additional Party of Interest or Certificate Holder.
 Each Association Board can elect to adopt this amendment as part of its Rules & Regulations.
 If a Board so chooses, MCPMC offers a program to track and monitor…